 Interested in careers with an undergraduate degree in psychology?

 Career Center.
 We recommend students visit the career center throughout their time at the University of Mississippi and attend events sponsored by them.
 The Career Center is a free resource that can assist you determine the best type of career to pursue as well as help you search for, apply to jobs, successfully interview for jobs, and negotiate salaries once you have an offer.
+We also recommend students register with Handshake, which is the University’s job and internship search database.
+Here is the student’s guide for getting an account and here is a handout with helpful tips for students.

 Assess your Employable Skills Self-Efficacy.
 The authors of this questionnaire, Ciarocco and Strohmetz (2016) suggest that once you have taken the questionnaire and scored it, you can use the results “as the start of a personal professional development plan.
 Students could self-assess their strong and weak skills and then develop a long-term plan through curricular and experiential opportunities to develop weak skills.
 They could re-assess their skills set after they implement their professional development plan.” (p.
 6).